-Suspect in disappearance of Pfc.
-Vanessa Guillen is identified
+Pfc.
+Vanessa Guillen bludgeoned to death on Army base, family attorney says

 Robinson "was not in CID custody" at the time he fled the installation.

 Phelps said investigators were looking into Robinson's interactions with Guillen.
 He said there was "no credible information" Guillen had been sexually harassed or assaulted.
-He said investigators had interviewed more than 300 people in the case since Guillen's disappearance.
+He said investigators had conducted more than 300 interviews in the case.

 Robinson, from Illinois, entered the Army in October 2017.